TrailsofGold/whitepaper/docs/tech_architecture/overview.md

 - Pirate (ERC1155): handles pirate NFTs and performs random minting
 - Ship (ERC1155): handles ship NFTs and performs random minting
 - Item (ERC1155): handles item NFTs and performs random minting
-- Shop: responsible on handling mint sales for every kind of NFT
+- Shop: responsible on handling mint sales for NFTs bought with PRBT and/or PGLD
+- Tavern: responsible on handling mint sales for pirate NFTs (bought with blockchain coin)